Visa to engage in training, research, development and innovation activities at public or private entities in the following cases:

 Required documents for the researcher

-1. National visa application formIt opens in new window.
+1. National visa application form.
 Each applicant, or their representative, must complete and sign a visa application form, filling in each of its sections.
 If the applicant is a minor, one of their parents or a duly accredited representative must sign the application.

 2.Photograph.
 A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.